priyankarauthan/Java-Interview-Questions/README.md

         obj.show();  // Compilation Error if not overridden }
 }
-# Compilation Error:
+Compilation Error:

-Duplicate default methods named show with the parameters () are inherited from the types A and B How to Resolve This Conflict?
+Duplicate default methods named show with the parameters () are inherited from the types A and B.

+How to Resolve This Conflict?
 To resolve the ambiguity, we must override the conflicting method in MyClass and explicitly specify which interface's method to call using InterfaceName.super.methodName().

+Java
 class MyClass implements A, B {
     @Override
     public void show() {